DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 By providing them in JSON format, it is now easy for developers to use them in their projects to help educate their users about DigiByte.
 They are also now in a format that makes them easy to be updated and expanded in the future.

-## Disclaimer

-These DigiFacts are provided by the DigiByte community for the DigiByte community.
-It is up to the community to ensure they are current and accurate.
-Please make a PR with any corrections.

-Users should always do their own due diligence before using any of the services or products mentioned in these DigiFacts.
-They are provided for information purposes - mentions are not endorcements.

 ## Usage

 - DigiByte DigiFacts are currently available in 12 languages.
 You can help contribute more below.
-- Query the JSON URL, not more than once every 15 minutes, per language, and cache the results locally.
+- Query the JSON URL, not more than once every 15 minutes per language, and cache the results locally.
 - It is suggested to display a random DigiFact once per minute, or whenever the page reloads.

 **IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - querying the server once every 15 minutes per language should be sufficient.
 Please do not exceed this by making too many frequent requests to the server.**